 The team at Webwise has put together a series of videos on internet safety addressing a range of topics for both primary and post-primary level.
-The videos are free to download for you, your school or your organisation.
-The resource videos can be used to help young people learn all they need to know about using new media in a safe, secure and positive way.

 This short animation forms part of the Myselfie Teaching Resource.
 Vicky’s Party addresses the topic of Cyber Bullying, exclusion as a form of bullying and gives pupils a chance to empathise with those affected by it.
 It will also motivate them to act responsibly and intervene in a positive and safe way.